Wooden Crosses

 Cross dimensions

-Such crosses are normally cut out with a scroll saw, although if a simple cross, like the one shown above, is to be made, it is actually easier to use a bandsaw, as making straight cuts with a scroll saw can be tricky.
+Such crosses are normally cut out with a scroll saw, although if a simple cross, like the one shown above, is to be made, it is easier to use a bandsaw, as making straight cuts with a scroll saw can be tricky.
 Cutting a little outside the line leaves material available to pare away, bringing the design right down to the line.
 This will usually produce a cleaner end product than trying to cut the line and eliminates much of the risk of accidentally cutting inside the line and ruining the project.

 More complex crosses cut out of a single board are often done from a pattern, many of which can be found online.
 The pattern is transferred to the face of the board by tracing over the edges.
-This can either be done with carbon paper, or if carbon paper is not available, by rubbing a soft pencil over the back of the pattern, transferring the graphite onto the back side of the pattern.
+This can either be done with carbon paper or if carbon paper is not available, by rubbing a soft pencil over the back of the pattern, transferring the graphite onto the back side of the pattern.
 For better results, an artist’s charcoal pencil can be used in place of a normal lead pencil.

 cutout crosses, wooden